-We inherit a nature that has sin firmly engrafted or embedded in it through physical or natural birth.
+Through the physical or natural birth, we inherited a nature which has sin firmly engrafted or embedded in it.
 It is this nature that makes us sinners or slaves of sin.
-The sin implanted in our hearts cannot be separated by any means except by death.
+The sin implanted in our nature cannot be separated by any means except by death.
 Unless we die, we cannot be free from sin.

 It is only a dead man who is free from sin!

 The Scripture states, “For he who has died is freed from sin.”
 (Rom.
 6:7 RSV).

 The death that we needed to experience in order to be free from sin is what Christ tasted or experienced for us on the cross (Rom.
 7:4-6, Heb.
 2:9).
 That is why Christ came and died in the likeness of our sinful flesh.
 He became a perfect substitute for us!